tomjones-4/BetterThanAirbnb/memory-bank/progress.md

 - **Authentication:** Moved from separate sign-in/sign-up routes/modal to integrated Google OAuth in the navigation bar (2025-02-23).
 - **Add Listing Access:** Initially open, now requires user login via Google OAuth (2025-03-29).
 - **Add Listing Form Management:** Refactored from individual `useState` hooks to using `react-hook-form` with `zod` for better maintainability, validation, and performance (2025-03-31).
+- **Add Listing Form Update:** Updated the Add Listing form to include all fields from the database schema and updated the listing route to display a summary of the listing data (2025-03-31).
+- **Add Listing Form Styling:** Improved styling and scrollability of the Add Listing form (2025-03-31).